 Prospects listed as 3 OFP recruits are right on the fringe to become possible Division I contributors.
 Some of these prospects may exhibit one tool or attribute that is currently or projected to be Division I-quality by the end of their junior college careers, and so our best guess at evaluating upside comes into play.
 Other prospects in this group will show off average/slightly below-average tools across the board, the sum of which is solid enough to make one wonder whether they could succeed at the Division I level in a best-case scenario if given the chance.
 Most prospects at the 3 OFP level are likely ticketed to contribute regularly for Division II programs, or strong Division III/NAIA programs.
 From a Division I perspective, these prospects may never contribute significantly, but there’s enough upside here that a 3 OFP might be worth taking the chance as a sleeper/under-the-radar guy who could one day blossom into something more.
-It’s not a sure thing, but there’s upside here.
+It’s not a sure thing, but there’s upside here — often enough for a Division I program to take the chance.
+Similarly, high-profile/aggressive Division II/III/NAIA programs should clean up at this OFP grade.
 In 2017, I would have slapped a 3 OFP on Santa Ana College left-handed pitcher Nathan Flores.

 Small School (Division II/III/NAIA) Contributor (2 OFP)

 Those listed as 2 OFP prospects lack the projectable tools and high upside of more high-profile recruits, but these guys nevertheless have some traits or qualities that would be attractive to smaller four-year programs for any number of reasons listed in each player’s individual scouting report.
-Prospects at this level may lack the height or projectable size of those at a higher OFP grade, but they get the job done for their junior college program consistently and proficiently enough to know their playing days won’t be over after the two-year level.
-Smaller Division II/Division III/NAIA schools should clean up here, while periodically taking a chance and raiding the higher OFP levels on a case-by-case basis.
-These guys may not be standouts, but there’s a reasonable expectation that they will have the tools and ability to compete for a smaller four-year program after the completion of their junior college baseball careers.
+Prospects at this level may lack the height, or velocity, or run times, or projectable size of those at a higher OFP grade, but they get the job done for their junior college program consistently and proficiently enough to know their playing days won’t be over after the two-year level.
+Mid-size and smaller Division II/Division III/NAIA schools will clean up here, while periodically taking a chance and raiding the higher OFP levels on a case-by-case basis.
+The guys listed as 2 OFP prospects may not be standouts, but they can play the game, and there’s a reasonable expectation that they will have the tools and ability to compete for smaller four-year programs after the completion of their junior college baseball careers.

 Fringe Small School/Depth (1 OFP)

-As pro baseball uses the term “organizational depth” to describe the ten to twenty roster fillers on every minor league affiliate roster each season that float alongside the big-money prospects, so too will we use “fringe small school/depth” and our 1 OFP designation to qualify those at the junior college level.
-Prospects at this level haven’t (or more accurately, haven’t yet) shown the ability to succeed consistently against junior college competition or better, and as such, it must be made clear that their attractiveness to four-year schools will likely be limited, though not completely out of reach (just as how an organizational depth guy in the minors still occasionally does make the big leagues, though it’s uncommon).
+As pro baseball uses the term “organizational depth” to describe the ten to twenty space fillers on every minor league affiliate roster each season that float alongside the big-money prospects, so too will we use “fringe small school/depth” and our 1 OFP designation to qualify those guys at the junior college level.
+Prospects at this level haven’t (or haven’t yet) shown the ability to succeed consistently against junior college competition or better, and as such, it must be made clear that their attractiveness to four-year schools will likely be limited.
+That doesn’t mean they won’t play at the four-year level at all, of course; just as org depth guys in the minor leagues still occasionally break through to the big leagues here and there, 1 OFP prospects certainly have a shot at playing beyond junior college, too.
 This grade may well be handed out to quite a few first-year players every year, only to see the same player come around a year later having developed significantly better tools that may now earn him a 2 OFP or 3 OFP grade.
 When that happens, we’ll update our grade; until then, as with all of our overall future potential numbers, the 1 OFP grade isn’t written in stone but rather it exists an honest and consistent device to more efficiently and properly evaluate junior college baseball prospects from all levels.

 Quantifying an OFP grade in a report